 Especially considering that, and I see this a lot, not all those plugins functionalities are necessary to your website’s success.
 Many can be duplicative and strain resources and performance.

-When you take the willy-nilly approach, you also need to understand that will necessitate you monitoring all those products to make sure they keep up.
-Many do; some don't.
+When you take the willy-nilly approach, you also need to understand that it will necessitate you to monitor all those products to keep up.
+Many do; some don’t.

-That's why I gravitate to the K.I.S.S. principle (keep it simple silly).
+I gravitate to the KISS principle (keep it simple silly).

-- The age, usage, update history, and ongoing review of plugins are crucial.
+- The age, usage, update history, and ongoing plugins review are crucial.

-- Keeping on top of WordPress future updates and then planning accordingly.
+- Keep on top of WordPress future updates and then plan accordingly.

 And when you do go off the beaten path, you need to have best practices in place.
 What do I mean by this?